-We took the flight from Chennai to Delhi; and, then a train from there to Jammu.
-To our dismay, all our pre-booked seats were occupied by brazen-faced locals, who failed to get-down even after several requests, dampened our excitement with their explicit impudent behavior.
+We took the flight from Chennai to Delhi, and then a train from there to Jammu.
+To our dismay, all our pre-booked seats were occupied by brazen-faced locals, who failed to get down even after several requests, dampened our excitement with their explicit impudent behavior.

-In the hot summer of May, the lovely wintry day of my dream began to melt as I set foot in Jammu Railway Station; the warmth of black colored sweater of Vero Moda turned to blazing hot!
-With 42 C, unnerved, I began to sweat and almost fainted in the hectic journey.
+In the hot summer of May, the lovely wintry day of my dream began to melt as I set foot in Jammu Railway Station; the warmth of the black-colored sweater of Vero Moda turned blazing hot!
+At 42 C, unnerved, I began to sweat and almost fainted in the hectic journey.

-With the aura of picturesque Himalayan valley as a backdrop and Kashmir nestled just below, securing us with its mountainous border will make us forget all our preconceived notions about the state.
-The panoramic view of Dal Lake in Srinagar makes you feel that you’ve discovered the hidden paradise on this Earth.
+With the aura of a picturesque Himalayan valley as a backdrop and Kashmir nestled just below, securing us with its mountainous border will make us forget all our preconceived notions about the state.
+The panoramic view of Dal Lake in Srinagar makes you feel that you’ve discovered a hidden paradise on this Earth.

-Climbing up the hill, the exquisiteness of Jhelum River flowing magnificently in the heart of Srinagar, all along the banks, enthralls you despite the slow paced moving vehicles at an altitude of 1730 m.
+Climbing up the hill, the exquisiteness of the Jhelum River flowing magnificently in the heart of Srinagar, all along the banks, enthralls you despite the slow-paced moving vehicles at an altitude of 1730 m.

-It was a cold, misty morning; we were buzzing around to get ready to go Shalimar Bagh – The Mughal Garden in Srinagar.
+It was a cold, misty morning; we were buzzing around to get ready to go to Shalimar Bagh – The Mughal Garden in Srinagar.